FertigLab/onboarding/docs/clinicalresearch.md

 ---

 The Fertig lab performs genomics and single-cell analysis of clinical samples, including from clinical trials.
-Trainees are expected to obtain additional training and follow all IRB requirements for human subjects research in these cases.
-Trainees should consult details about these procedures provided from the disease program, collaborating clinical investigators, and the cancer center’s clinical research office.
+Trainees are expected to obtain additional training and follow all Institutional Review Board (IRB) requirements for human subjects research in these cases.
+Trainees should consult details about these procedures provided from the disease program, collaborating clinical investigators, Clinical Research Office (CRO) of the University.

 <!-- just_the_docs:
   # Define which collections are used in just-the-docs